Insoft-UK/PrizmSDK/README.md

 ## Download and unpack the PrizmSDK

-Download an PrizmSDK package from the [releases page](https://github.com//Insoft-UK/libfxcg/releases/) and unpack it somewhere.
+Download an PrizmSDK package from the [releases page](https://github.com//Insoft-UK/libfxcg/releases/) and unpack to your Applications/CASIO folder.

 ![Extracted SDK package](img/sdk-dir.png)

-## Look at the example project
+## Look at the Example project

-Navigate to `projects`, then `example`.
+Navigate to `Projects`, then `Example`.
 This directory contains the example project to get you started with and looks like this:

 ![Example project directory layout](img/project-dir.png)